merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 #### Set color

-The default color can be changed with the `--set-color` option.
+The default reaction color can be changed with the `--reaction-color` option.
+For text-file input, the compound layer has its own `--compound-color`.

 The argument can be a color hex code, e.g., `"#FF0000"` for red.
 It is necessary to enclose a color hex code argument in quotation marks, as `#` otherwise causes the rest of the command to be ignored as a comment.

 {{ codestart }}
 anvi-draw-kegg-pathways --contigs-dbs %(contigs-db)s \
-                        --ko \
                         --pathway-numbers 00010 \
-                        --set-color "#2986cc" \
+                        --reaction-color "#2986cc" \
-                        -o output_dir \
+                        -o output_dir
 {{ codestop }}

 ![Change color to blue](../../images/anvi-draw-kegg-pathways/kos_color_blue.png){:.center-img .width-60}

-The argument can also be the string, `original`, for the original color scheme of the reference map.
+The `--original-color` flag instead uses the original color scheme of the reference map.
 Global maps are especially colorful, with reactions varying in color across the map as a broad indication of function.

 {{ codestart }}
 anvi-draw-kegg-pathways --contigs-dbs %(contigs-db)s \
-                        --ko \
                         --pathway-numbers 00010 01100 01200 \
-                        --set-color original \
+                        --original-color \
                         -o output_dir
 {{ codestop }}